datopian/flowershow/site/content/docs/mdx.md

 ### JSX and custom components

 JSX allows you to create components, that you can reuse across all of your markdown files.
-This is especially useful if you find yourself writing a lot of custom HTML in your markdown, and/or you use the same HTML code parts and copy it again and again to different markdown pages.
-You soon may find it difficult to tell what's this part of HTML container is supposed to do.
+This is especially useful if you find yourself writing a lot of custom HTML in your Markdown, and/or you use the same HTML code parts and copy them again and again to different markdown pages.
+You soon may find it difficult to tell what's a given part of HTML block is supposed to do.
 And what used to be e.g. your blog content ends up as a Markdown-HTML-CSS soup.
 On top of that, imagine if you wanted to make some changes to all these copies of HTML blocks, that you used in many different pages 🤯.

 Fortunatelly, thanks to JSX you can extract common HTML parts and enclose them in components, that you can then import and use wherever you want in your Markdown.
 What you end up with is much cleaner content and a single source of truth for HTML (JSX) parts you used to copy over and over again.
 JSX components allow you to declutter your Markdown and to separate content writing from its structuring and styling 😌.